 An employer can take the following precautions in order to keep employees safe under COSHH:

-- Investigate the health hazards in the workplace and clearly record them.
+- Investigate the health hazards in the workplace and clearly record them on safety data sheets.

 - Carry out a risk assessment, assessing how harm to health can be prevented.

-- Provide control measure to reduce the risk of harm to health.
+- Provide control measures to reduce the risk of harm to health.

 - Make sure the control measures are enforced and used in the workplace.
 They should be well-maintained and in good working order.